 Series dates: 1898

 “Lovell, Coryell & Co. was a British publishing company, based in New York, founded in 1892 by John Wurtele Lovell and Vincent M. Coryell.
-Subsidiary of United States Book Company.
-Having moved in may 1893 to the offices of the United States Book Company at 5-7 East Sixteenth Street, Lovell, Coryell and Company was forced to move again in February 1894 upon the bankruptcy of the parent company.
-In 1897 Lovell, Coryell and Company was renamed Coryell and Company and taken over by the American Publisher’s Corp..” (source).
+A subsidiary of United States Book Company.
+Having moved in may 1893 to the offices of the United States Book Company at 5-7 East Sixteenth Street, Lovell, Coryell, and Company were forced to move again in February 1894 upon the bankruptcy of the parent company.
+In 1897 Lovell, Coryell and Company were renamed Coryell and Company and taken over by the American Publisher’s Corp..” (source).

 Imprint addresses & dates: